Anonymvs17/hacking/notes/linux.md

 //getting bash with pyhton script usually works with shell python -c "import pty;pty.spawn('/bin/bash')"

-//login as different user in bash su - paul

 //check with shells are supported for which user cat /etc/passwd